etsangsplk/hashgraph-ledger/README.md

 The following variables are accessible through the global scope of the contract VM:

-  - `state`: The interface to interact with the consensus network state.
+  - `ledger`: The interface to interact with the ledger managed by the consensus network.
 Note that this interface is not finalized and therefore not yet documented.
   - `caller`: The public key of the calling contract. undefined during deployment context.
   - arguments passed to the contract